HOW TO USE JIG LURES TO CATCH BASS IN WINTER

 MATCH THE JIG LURE TO THE WEATHER

 In warmer weather, Bass are known to be quite aggressive.
 As such, I go with jig lures that have a faster presentation.
-However, in the winter, the Bass is quite lethargic and don’t move around that much.
+However, in the winter, Bass are quite lethargic and don’t move around that much.
 You can adjust to this by switching to jig lures that have a slow and deliberate movement.

 ADD A JIG TRAILER